tytydraco/yessleep/out/The_dark_web_gave_me_tinnitus_and_it_got_worse.md

 Police tape blocked Laura's apartment door.
 Her roommate Nina stood in the hallway, arms wrapped around herself.

 "The police found her car.
 At the train station.
-Empty,” Nina, Laura’s roommate, said, voice cracking.
+Empty,” Nina said, voice cracking.

 The ringing in my ears built to a crescendo.
 Metal scraped against metal, and chains rattled through the static.